junsooshin/comp20-jshin/responsive/README.txt

 	- https://css-tricks.com/snippets/css/media-queries-for-standard-devices
 		- showed how to use @media

-	- I have discussed the problem with Peter Lee
+	- I discussed the problem with Peter Lee

 Hours spent: